kulturpool/hackathon-examples/README.md

 **Features**: URI extraction, SPARQL generation, Linked Open Data, Vue.js interface

 **Usage**: Open `wikidata-connect/index.html`, click objects, explore Wikidata connections.

+### Year Guessing Game
+Can you guess the year an object was created?
+Find out in this small game!

+**Features**: Retrieving a random object from the search API and using the data

+**Usage**: Open `year-guessing-game/index.html`, wait for an object to load and enter your best guess

 ## API Information